lacroixcoconut/mailperson/README.md

 ### Routes Object

 The router configuration is an object where each key is a path to match, and each value is an object describing the mailer that will operate at that route.
+Any URL safe path is valid, except `/`, unless the index path is disabled as detailed below.

 **key** Any URL valid path